 NOTE: Payments received from state or local indigent care programs subsidizing services rendered to the uninsured should be reported on Line 6a of this table whether on not the actual payment to the grantee is made on a per visit basis or as a lump sum for services rendered.
-Patients covered by these programs are reported as uninsured on Table 4 and all of their charges, sliding discounts, and bad debt write-offs are reported on the self-pay line (line 13) on Table 9D.
+Patients covered by these programs are reported as uninsured on Table 4 and all of their charges, sliding discounts, and bad debt writeoffs are reported on the self-pay line (line 13) on Table 9D.
 Monies collected from the patients covered by indigent programs should be reported on 9D.
 However, none of the funds reported on Line 6a of Table 9E are to be reported on Table 9D.

 LOCAL GOVERNMENT GRANTS AND CONTRACTS (Line 7) - Report the amount received from local governments during the reporting period that covers costs included in the scope of the grantee's project(s).
+"Grants and Contracts" are defined as amounts received on a line item or other basis which are not tied to the delivery of services.
+They do NOT include funds from local indigent care programs.
+When a local grant or contract other than an indigent care program pays a grantee based on the amount of health care services provided or on a negotiated fee for service or fee per visit, the charges, collections and allowances are reported on Table 9D as "Other Public" services, not here on Table 9E.
 Grantees are asked to describe the programs so the UDS editor can make sure that the classification of the program as a local grant is appropriate.